AnatoliStepanuke/BirthdayReminder/README.md

 # BirthdayReminder
-App send a notifications, so that you don't miss the birthday of your friend or someone is close to you.
+App send a notifications, so you don't miss the birthday of your friend or someone is close to you.

 ## Technologies
 + UIKit